captainbarbosa/pathfinder/README.md

 * **Through localhost**:
    If you have Rails installed, you can also download and run it locally by entering
    `rake db:create`, `rake db:migrate`, and `rails s` within the directory.

+### Things that need fixing:
+- [ ] Fix NaN that occurs from distance method in activities view that comes after last activity (ok locally, broken on Heroku)
+- [ ] Fix flash messages on new activity
+- [ ] Improve time format in datepicker
+- [ ] Restyle activities listings